wix-incubator/headless-components/docs/api/PLAN_INTERFACE.md

 The root container that provides plan context to child components and handles loading/error states for plan loading.

+Accepts a `planServiceConfig` prop with one of the following options:
+- `planId`: Plan ID to load
+- `plan`: Plan to add to context (if loaded externally)

 **Props**
 ```tsx
 type PlanServiceConfig = { plan: Plan } | { planId: string }